-OHK believes that poverty can only be eradicated through concreted efforts.
-We look forward to your participation in the Initiative and working hand-in-hand with your organisation to create a positive impact on society.
+Oxfam believes that poverty can only be eradicated with support from stakeholders.
+We look forward to your participation in the Initiative, and to working hand-in-hand with your organisation to create a positive impact on society.

 Appendix 1 - The Living Wage Charter